arissetia/WordPress-bookmark/README.md

  3. [vantage](https://wordpress.org/themes/vantage/) almost like number 1 a cool theme but it's not really responsive (in menu)
  4. [hueman](https://wordpress.org/themes/hueman/) theme for blogger and easy to add an adsense / advertising but not really good at responsive
  5. [sparkling](https://wordpress.org/themes/sparkling/) same as twentyfifteen but it's box-model and full responsive
- 6. [virute](http://www.kadencethemes.com/product/virtue-free-theme/) if you always post about project hardware or art , this theme maybe help you to post your product , oh yeah it's responsive and have a feature cart (coomerce)
+ 6. [virtue](http://www.kadencethemes.com/product/virtue-free-theme/) if you always post about project hardware or art , this theme maybe help you to post your product , oh yeah it's responsive and have a feature cart (commerce)

 ===